Anneal-path correction in flux qubits: Results

-To account for open system effects, we simulate the dynamics of the circuit described by Eq.~\eqref{eq:H} using the adiabatic master equation (AME)~\cite{albash2012}.
-We used the same annealing paths and assumed an Ohmic bath at $10$~mK that is weakly coupled to the the system ($\eta g^2 = 3\times 10^{-6}$; see SM), and a high-frequency cutoff $\omega_c/2\pi = 15$GHz.
-We also add a $2$~ns idle time at the end of each anneal to mimic the effect of delay before the persistent-current readout in the experiment, which allows for relaxation (without this delay the features manifest as plateaus; see SM).
-The result is the blue dashed line in Fig.~\ref{fig:crossing-a} that accurately predicts the locations of the resonances and qualitatively captures their behavior.
-However, the linewidth of the experimental features is broadened due to low-frequency noise in the flux biases, which cannot be modeled by the AME with an Ohmic bath.
-This is demonstrated by convolving the AME results with a Gaussian that has a width of $1~\text{m}\Phi_0$, approximately the amount of quasistatic noise observed in the tilt bias~\cite{Quintana2017phd}.
-The orange dot-dashed line in Fig.~\ref{fig:crossing-a} illustrates the effect of broadening due to this slow noise.
-Closer quantitative agreement requires more realistic noise models, that capture the dominant effect of $1/f$ noise in superconducting qubits~\cite{Bialczak2007,Yan2012,Anton2013,Quintana2017}, along with open-system simulation tools that can handle such noise environments~\cite{Smirnov2018,Mozgunov2019}.
-This is a subject for future work.
+To observe the population transfer between eigenstates, and also to account for open system effects, we simulate the dynamics of the circuit described by Eq.~\eqref{eq:H} using the adiabatic master equation (AME)~\cite{Albash2012} (see Methods for details).
+We use the same annealing paths that were implemented in our experiments and assume an Ohmic bath at $10$~mK that is weakly coupled to the system, with a high-frequency cutoff at $\omega_\text{c}/2\pi = 15$~GHz.
+We also add a $2$~ns idle time at the end of each anneal to mimic the effect of delay before the persistent-current readout in the experiment, which allows for relaxation (without this delay the features manifest as plateaus; see Supplementary Note 6).
+The result is the blue dashed line in Fig.~\ref{fig:crossing-a} that accurately predicts the locations of the resonances and qualitatively captures their behavior, namely the existence of peaks at resonances and the relative magnitudes of these peaks.
+The eigenstate occupations at the end of each anneal are also plotted in Fig.~\ref{fig:crossing-b}, showing population exchange between circuit levels at energy crossings as expected.

-\textit{Conclusions}.--- We have demonstrated a hardware-level quantum control approach to overcome the nonlinear crosstalk between control fluxes arising from fabrication variation of Josephson junctions in flux qubits.
-We have shown that a linear correction to the tilt bias is insufficient for mitigating the asymmetry-induced s-curve broadening.
-Our approach implements the necessary nonlinear anneal-path correction, while avoiding introducing additional control lines or circuit elements.
-These results pave the way towards achieving high-fidelity annealing operation of high-coherence flux qubits, a critical enabling step in constructing quantum annealers exhibiting a quantum advantage.